Celebrating Day of the Dead at Xcaret – What is it like?

 Xcaret offers three tickets on their website.
 Here are the three ticket types they are offering.

 For locals and residents of the Yucatan Peninsula there are special prices on tickets.
+Now you can buy your tickets here for 2017.
+Buy the day and get FREE entrance to Day of the Dead festivities!

 What is it like to attend the Day of the Dead at Xcaret?